ubc-systopia/dsn-2022-rad-artifact/analysis/Dataset_CommandAnalysis/README.md

 ## File Name Mapping to Procedure ID for TF-IDF
-The selected 25 known procedural runs are mapped to the their respective procedure ID that are used for TF-IDF.
+The selected 25 known procedural runs are mapped to the their respective procedure IDs that are used for TF-IDF.

 | Procedure ID | File Name        |
 |--------------|------------------|